Adam Walsh Act Immigration Psychological Evaluations

 4. Certified records indicating successful completion of counseling or rehabilitation programs (e.g., sex offender treatment).

-5. Certified evaluations by psychiatrists, clinical psychologists, or clinical social workers that attest to the degree of the petitioner’s rehabilitation or behavior modification; such evaluations should include an assessment by the author/clinician concerning whether the petitioner continues to pose a risk.
+5. Certified evaluations by psychiatrists, clinical psychologists, or clinical social workers that attest to the degree of the petitioner’s rehabilitation or behavior modification.
+In addition, such evaluations should include an assessment by the clinician concerning whether the petitioner continues to pose a risk.

 6. Evidence demonstrating intervening good and exemplary service to the community or in the uniformed services.

-7. Documentation that he or she submitted to the requirements of the National Sex Offender Registry
+7. Documentation that he or she submitted to the requirements of the National Sex Offender Registry; however, not all are required to register.

 Sex Offender Evaluations